 OverviewClick to Open

-Snuggled between the towering Andes and the Pacific Ocean is South America’s sixth largest cities, boasting world-class cuisine, exotic suburban parts, and neoclassical architecture.
-Discover Santiago firsthand by customizing your study abroad term on the Open Campus Block Program.
+Perched on the banks of the Huangpu River and the East China Sea, Shanghai is a global hub of culture, commerce, and finance.
+Experience Shanghai your way by customizing your study abroad term on the Open Campus Block Program.
 Take one, two, or three six-week blocks, select your courses from a wide range of subject areas.
-In Santiago, you’ll be located in the core of the city surrounded by Parque Bustamante, cafés and restaurants, shops, and the beauty of Cerro San Cristobal.
+In Shanghai, you’ll be immersed in the vibrant student population of East China Normal University on the Putuo campus.

-Stay in Santiago the entire time or spend other blocks at our Global Institute locations in Berlin, Buenos Aires, Cape Town, Copenhagen, London, Madrid, Yucatán, Monteverde, Paris, Rome, Shanghai, Singapore, and Sydney.
+Stay in Shanghai the entire time or spend other blocks at our Global Institute locations in Berlin, Buenos Aires, Cape Town, Copenhagen, London, Madrid, Yucatán, Monteverde, Paris, Rome, Santiago, and Sydney.

 Location & CultureClick to Open